How the CRI Score Is Calculated

 • All inferences about adcom weighting are based on outcomes we can observe (accepts) and public AAMC reference data (MD schools, not CAA-specific)

-The CRI is a calibrated signal, not a prediction.
-Use it to understand where your profile sits in a pool of accepted applicants, and to identify which metric — GPA or test — might benefit most from improvement before applying.
+The CRI score is not a prediction.
+Use it to understand where your profile sits in a pool of accepted applicants, and to identify which metric (GPA or test) might benefit most from improvement before applying.
 Treat the absolute number as informative but not deterministic.
 The shape of your profile, and everything outside this score, matters more than any single percentile.

 Questions or Feedback